ceford/cefjdemos-data-jdm-help-en/articles/multilingual-associations/multilingual-associations-options.md

 ## Description

-The Multilingual Associations Component Options page only has a Permissions tab, which is covered as a Common Element.
+The *Multilingual Associations: Options* page only has a Permissions tab, which is covered as a Common Element.

 * [Toolbars](jdocmanual?article=help/common-elements/toolbars).